deslee/DesM_CmsAPI/README.md

 * The `server/config` folder is generally the goto folder for making changes to the server's functionality.
 From now on I will refer to this folder as just `config/`.

 * Models are defined in `config/models.js` Currently the implemention of models is kind of clunky, but I believe the idea is good.
 It will need some cleanup / refactoring in the future, so the goal is to avoid complicating the architecture any further in the present.

+## Todo

+* Implement logout feature that deletes the auth token from the browser.
+This is crucial if user wants to log in via public computer.